A few questions our research seeks to answer include:

 Which brain circuits co-control different types of fear?

 What network, circuits, and genes control the strength of our fear memories?

 Do brain-wide molecular networks exhibit a topological structure that represents learned fear differently than innate fear?

 Are there key hub genes within these topologically-structured molecular networks that intrinsically differentiate between learned and innate fears?

-We use a variety of research techniques to answer the questions above, find out more about many of these techniques below.
+We use a variety of research tools and techniques to answer the questions above, find out more about many of these techniques below.

 ELUCIDATING THE NEUROBIOLOGAL SUBSTRATES OF MEMORY & EMOTION